sedoski20/chessGame/README.md

 ![](https://i.giphy.com/media/71wW6cZUvQyMdet34g/giphy.gif)

-* By clicking in one piece, it will be selected and possible movements will be highlighted on the board.
+* By clicking in a piece, it will be selected and possible movements will be highlighted on the board.

 * With a second click, if the position is valid, the selected piece can be moved,  otherwise the piece will be unselected.

-* When the one of the possible movement is an attack, the highlighted color will be red and after the movement the opponent piece will be captured.
+* When one of the possible movement is an attack, the highlighted color will be red and after the movement, the opponent piece will be captured.

-* When the king of the current player is in check and it isn't the selected piece its position will be red highlighted as well.
+* When the king of the current player is in check and it isn't the selected piece, its position will be red highlighted as well.

-* When the player is in check mate the game ends and a message is shown to inform the winner.
+* When the player is in check mate, the game ends and the winner is showed in a message.

 * After a movement the turn will be updated to the next player.